-

 The Results

-I designed a process that is not only easy to use but compassionate in its execution.
 Despite this product being new to the funeral planning industry, I utilized best practices to design a flow that should convert at a high rate while allowing for future optimization as data rolls in.
 Additionally, I created an engaging dashboard for customers as their primary touchpoint with the app.

 The end result is beautiful, dynamic, and functional.
 It should dramatically reduce load on the sales team and enable scale.